brian-stinar/Graph-Visualization/README.markdown

 So, to test this, check out disjoint_example.html.
 This sets a global variable var DISJOINT_EXAMPLE = true; to randomly not-add edges.

-This project is about 3D graph visualization with WebGL.
-The aim of this project is to evaluate the possibilities of graph drawing in WebGL.

-This project uses Three.js for drawing and currently supports a force directed layout.

 ### Run the example ###

 1. Clone or download the project